EvieHarv/HypixelStats/README.md

 - Compatibility with vanilla client
     - Won't be adding compatiblity with BLC as I don't support the devs, use lunar or vanilla.
 - Automatic, temporary party whitelisting (toggable)
-- Keybinds for switching profiles and switching into a possible lobby-view mode.
 - Support for custom APIs
     - Default one at hypixelstats.com with reports for a sniper/cheater detection network maybe?
 - Single stat next to name